Twilight Sparkle: Design

+Faust's 2008 sketch of Twilight Sparkle's concept art under the title "Star Gazing Twilight" created for the FiM pitch bible.

 Each of the main characters had expressions and mannerisms distinctive to them as well as general expressions they shared.
 According to the DHX Media team, they "avoid[ed] certain expressions if it [went] outside [the ponies'] personality".
 The creative team incorporated each character's personality into their mannerisms, facial expressions, props, and home environment.
 Twilight had a different cutie mark and hair color when she was first created.
 Originally, she had an cutie mark with an heavenly design that highlighted her royalty and mystical knowledge, which were later reflected in her purple color.
 Her cutie mark was changed to convey that she is "a vibrant and special star in the universe of pony".
 Twilight's hard, angular edges personify her as a tidy pony.
 Like other ponies, Twilight's body does not feature shading; her mane and tail lack depth and are generally fixed shapes, animated by bending and stretching them in curves in three dimensions and giving them a sense of movement without the cost of individual hairs.
 Twilight also influenced the design of Golden Oak Library, her home for the first four seasons.
 It represents her various hobbies, and its numerous hooks, storage cubbies, and stairways, the tree's curving, organic interior is representative of her mind.